ON THIS PAGE

 Junos OS Plain-Text Password Requirements

-Junos OS has special requirements when you create plain-text passwords on a router.
+Junos OS has special requirements when you create plain-text passwords on a device.
 The default requirements for plain-text passwords are as follows:

 The password must be between 6 and 128 characters long.